SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/03-Structured-Query-Language.md

 # Structured Query Language Sections

-We can logically divide SQL in four sections:
+We can logically divide SQL into four sections:

-1. Data Definition (DDL)
+1. **Data Definition (DDL)**
     - Describes the structure of our data
-2. Data Manipulation (DML)
+2. **Data Manipulation (DML)**
     - Stores and retrieves data
-3. Data Control (DCL)
+3. **Data Control (DCL)**
     - Defines who can access the data
-4. Transaction Control (TCL)
+4. **Transaction Control (TCL)**
     - Bundles operations and allows rollbacks

-**DDL**

-Specifies:
+## DDL

+The **Data Definition** section specifies:
-- the schema of each relation
+- The schema of each relation
-- the attributes it carries and the domain of those attributes
+- The attributes it carries and the domain of those attributes
-- the integrity constraint, which makes sure that any changes made to the database will not affect the consistency of the data
+- The integrity constraint, which makes sure that any changes made to the database will not affect the consistency of the data

-Maintains:
+It maintains:
 - the set of indices for each relation and lets you retrieve the records from the database quickly
-- the information about the security of data in the database and keeps the information regarding the authorization for each relation in the database
+- the information about the security of data in the database while keeping the information regarding the authorization for each relation in the database

-It also describes the storage structure of each relation on the hard disk.
+It also describes the **storage structure** of each relation on the hard disk.

-Examples of DDL commands:
+The following are all DLL commands:

-- **CREATE** - Creates a new table in a database
+- `CREATE` - Creates a new table in a database
-- **ALTER** - Modifies a table in a database
+- `ALTER` - Modifies a table in a database
-- **DROP** - Drop a column or a table from an existing database
+- `DROP` - Deletes a column or a table from an existing database
-- **TRUNCATE** - Erase all rows in a table
+- `TRUNCATE` - Erases all rows in a table

-**DML**
+## DML

-The SQL commands that deals with the manipulation of data present in the database belong to the Data Manipulation Language (DML) and this includes most of the SQL statements.
+The SQL commands that **manipulate data** in the database belong to the **Data Manipulation Language (DML)**.

+Most of the commands come from that language.

 Examples of DML commands:

-- **INSERT** - Used to insert data into a table
+- `INSERT` - Used to insert data into a table
-- **UPDATE** - Used to update existing data within a table
+- `UPDATE` - Used to update existing data within a table
-- **DELETE** - Used to delete records from a database table
+- `DELETE` - Used to delete records from a database table

-**DCL**
+## DCL

-DCL includes commands such as, **GRANT**, **REVOKE** and **DENY**, which mainly deal with the rights, permissions and other controls of the database system.
+DCL includes commands which mainly deal with the **permissions** and other **controls** of the database system.

-Examples of DCL commands:
+Here are some commands and what they do:

-- **GRANT** - Gives users access privileges to database
+- `GRANT` - Gives users access privileges to the database
-- **REVOKE** - Withdraw user’s access privileges given by using the **GRANT** command
+- `REVOKE` - Revokes a user's access privileges given by using the `GRANT` command

-**TCL**
+## TCL

-TCL commands deal with the transaction within the database.
+TCL commands deal with the **transaction** within the database.

-Examples of TCL commands:
+Here are some examples of TCL commands:

-- **COMMIT** - Commits a Transaction
+- `COMMIT` - Commits a Transaction
-- **ROLLBACK** - Rollbacks a transaction in case of any error occurs
+- `ROLLBACK` - Rollbacks a transaction in case of any error occurs
-- **SAVEPOINT** - Sets a savepoint within a transaction
+- `SAVEPOINT` - Sets a savepoint within a transaction

 [/slide]